bowman2001/perplexdoc/content/doc/preview/markdownpreview/index.md

 weight: 5
 ---

-This article offers samples of extended CommonMark syntax processed by Goldmark to show how the rendered HTML is decorated with CSS in this theme.
+This article offers samples of extended CommonMark syntax processed by Goldmark to show the CSS-layout of the rendered HTML.
 {.p-first}
 <!--more-->